-What Happens When a Drunk Driver Hits You in Louisiana
+What Happens After You're Hit By a Drunk Driver in Louisiana

-Within days of a drunk driving crash in Louisiana, two very different processes start moving.
-The police and prosecutor focus on criminal charges under Louisiana’s OWI/DWI statute, La.
+Within days of a drunk driving crash in Louisiana, two very different processes begin.
+Law enforcement may pursue criminal charges under Louisiana’s OWI/DWI statute, La.
 RS 14:98.
-At the same time, insurance adjusters may already be calling, asking for statements and pushing quick settlements, even though no one’s explained what you’re actually entitled to on the civil side.
+At the same time, insurance adjusters may already be calling, asking you for statements and pressuring you to take a settlement, even though no one’s explained what you’re actually entitled to in terms of compensation.

 Two Parallel Tracks: The Criminal Case & Your Civil Claim

-When a drunk driver hurts you in Louisiana, the state handles the criminal side, and you handle the civil side, often with our attorneys’ help.
-The district attorney decides whether to charge the driver with operating while intoxicated under La.
-RS 14:98 and prosecutes that case in criminal court.
+When you're injured by a drunk driver in Louisiana, the state handles the criminal side and you handle the civil side, often with the help of a personal injury lawyer.
+The district attorney (DA) decides whether to charge the driver with operating while intoxicated (OWI) under La.
+RS 14:98 (also known colloquially as DUI or DWI) and, if so, prosecutes that case in criminal court.
 Your injury claim, by contrast, is a civil case where you seek money from the at-fault driver and their insurer.

 You don’t have to wait for the criminal case to end before pursuing your civil claim.
-In many situations, waiting actually hurts you because key evidence can disappear: vehicles get repaired or scrapped, surveillance video is overwritten, and witnesses become harder to locate.
-We typically start gathering records, interviewing witnesses, and dealing with insurers as soon as a client’s medically stable, even while a DWI prosecution’s just beginning.
+In many situations, waiting actually hurts you because key evidence can disappear: vehicles get repaired or scrapped for parts, surveillance video is overwritten, and witnesses become harder to locate.
+Our drunk driving accident attorneys typically start gathering records, interviewing witnesses, and dealing with insurers as soon as a client is medically stable, even while a DWI criminal case is just beginning.

-The two tracks also apply different burdens of proof.
-In the criminal case, the prosecutor has to prove guilt “beyond a reasonable doubt,” the highest standard in the law.
+The two types of cases, a criminal OWI case and a personal injury lawsuit, also carry different burdens of proof.
+In the criminal case, the prosecutor has to prove guilt “beyond a reasonable doubt,” the highest legal standard of proof.
 Your civil claim, by comparison, only requires a “preponderance of the evidence,” which means it’s more likely than not that the drunk driver caused your injuries.
-That lower standard’s why a driver who avoids a criminal conviction or pleads to a lesser charge can still be found liable in civil court.
+That lower standard is why a driver who avoids a criminal conviction or pleads to a lesser charge can still be found liable in civil court.

 For you, this means a disappointing outcome in criminal court doesn’t end your chance at compensation.
 Your civil claim stands on its own, based on the evidence we can marshal and present under the civil rules.